 The goal of the Dance minor is to encourage original student choreography.
 The sequence of composition courses provides tools and the history course provides a context to help students develop and realize their artistic vision.
 The Dance minor culminates in an independent project which is formally presented in a spring concert.
 Dance minors work closely with faculty advisors through regularly scheduled showings as they develop their choreographic works.
 In addition, minors complete 4 credits of upper-level modern technique.

 Students are strongly encouraged to enroll in at least one Theatre course as part of completing the Dance minor.
 Courses addressing production and performance are most strongly recommended including Beginning Acting, Introduction to Lighting, Costume Patterning and Construction, and Sound Design.
 This list is not exhaustive and other options may be discussed with any dance faculty member.

 The broad range of majors pursued by Dance minors at William & Mary reflects the strength of our liberal arts tradition.
-Examples of majors paired with the Dance minor include Africana Studies, Anthropology, Art, Biology, Business, Chemistry, Classical Studies, Computer Science, Economics, Education, English, French, Government, History, International Studies, Kinesiology, Latin American Studies, Music, Psychology, Public Policy, and Theatre.
+Examples of majors paired with the Dance minor include Africana Studies, Anthropology, Art, Biology, Business, Chemistry, Classical Studies, Computer Science, Economics, Education, English, French, Government, History, International Studies, Kinesiology, Latin American Studies, Music, Psychological Studies, Public Policy, and Theatre.

 How to Declare Your Dance Minor